Atari CX52Joystick Solid Gold!

 What is the usual Turn around time on the exchanged Reconditioned CX52 Joysticks?

 On Phone orders for Non Exchange CX52 Joysticks, they are usually shipped the next working day.

-On Exchanged CX52 Joysticks sent in, they are usually shipped within one or two working days after we receive your CX52 Core(s) from you.
+On Exchanged CX52 Joysticks sent in, they are usually shipped within one or two working days (depending the the payment method used see shipping costs information above) after we receive your CX52 Core(s) from you.